 Player 1’s 5-card hand is A-A-K-9-7.
 Player 2’s 5-card hand is A-A-Q-9-7.
-You can see here that, after the pair of Aces, the 1st kicker is higher for the player with the AK.
+You can see here that the first kicker is higher for the player with the AK.

 Therefore, as he has the higher hand (due to his kicker playing and being higher), he shall be awarded the pot.

 Player 1 has 75.
 Player 2 has K7.
 The board comes 7-7-A-6-2.
 Both players have three-of-a-kind 7’s.
 Player 1’s 5-card hand is 7-7-7-A-6.
 Player 2’s 5-card hand is 7-7-7-A-K.

-The 5 and 4 in their hole cards do not count towards playing as a kicker in their hand because they already have two kickers in play from the board that are higher.
+The 5 and 4 in their hole cards do not count towards playing as a kicker in their hand.
+They already have two kickers in play from the board that are higher.

 Poker Lingo: Kicker Problems

-As such, these players fear they’ll have the same value of hand as their opponent but be “outkicked” and subsequently lose the pot.
+As such, these players fear they’ll have the same value of hand as their opponent but be “outkicked” and lose the pot.

 Attention Beginning Players: Don’t Play Too Many Aces

-Let’s look at the breakdown of playable AX hands (where “X” is a variable used to represent any other, non-paired card) from the Hijack position (2 seats to the right of the button) for both good players and weaker players.
+Let’s look at the breakdown of playable AX hands (where “X” is a variable used to represent any other, non-paired card).
+We’ll start from the Hijack position (2 seats to the right of the button) for both good players and weaker players.

-Contrast this with perhaps any AX hand that a beginner might play (48 suited combos and 144 unsuited hands), and you’ll see that they’re playing precisely DOUBLE the number of AX hands that they should be (192 total combos)!
+Contrast this with any AX hand that a beginner might play (48 suited combos and 144 unsuited hands).
+You’ll see that they’re playing precisely DOUBLE the number of AX hands that they should be (192 total combos)!

 If this sounds all too familiar, be sure to check out our Ace In Poker: Ultimate Guide

 Betting Strategy with Kickers in Poker

 Kickers will come into play most often with regards to one-pair hands.
-(As it’s less often that two players will have the exact same two-pair or three-of-a-kind in a hand when holding one-pair).
+(It’s less likely that two players will have the same two-pair or three-of-a-kind in a hand when holding one-pair).